anansi-project/anansi-project.github.io/docs/comicinfo/documentation.md

 It is accepted that multiple values are comma separated.

+### Tags

+Tags of the book or series.
+For example, _ninja_ or _school life_.

+It is accepted that multiple values are comma separated.

 ### Web

 A URL pointing to a reference website for the book.